Statistically consistent and computationally efficient inference of ancestral DNA sequences in the TKF91 model under dense taxon sampling: Discussion

+In this paper, we considered the ancestral sequence reconstruction (ASR) problem in the taxon-rich context for the TKF91 process.
+It has been known from previous work ~\cite[Theorem 1]{MR3814241} that the \textit{Big Bang} condition is necessary for the existence of consistent estimators.
+In this paper, we design the first estimator which is not only {\it consistent} but also {\it explicit and computationally tractable}.
+Our ancestral reconstruction algorithm involves two steps: we first estimate the length of the ancestral sequence, then estimate the nucleotides conditioned on the sequence length.

-Our estimator runs in time polynomial in the size of the input data.
-Indeed the length estimator is linear in the length of the longest input sequence and the matrix manipulations in the sequence estimator are polynomial in that quantity.
+The novel observation that leads to the design of our estimator is a new constructive proof of {\it initial-state identifiability}, formulated in Lemma \ref{T:Initial}, which says that one can explicitly invert the mapping from the root sequence to the distribution of the leaf sequences.
+This is nontrivial for evolutionary models with indels.
+Our estimator is computationally efficient in the sense that the number of arithmetic operations required scales like a polynomial in the size of the input data.
+Indeed the length estimator is linear in the number of input sequences and the matrix manipulations in the sequence estimator are polynomial in the length of the longest input sequence.

+We believe this is a first step towards designing practical estimators with consistency guarantees, which are lacking under indel models.
+We leave the non-trivial task of implementation and validation for future work.
+On the theoretical side, it would be of interest to explore whether our techniques can be applied to more general indel models, for instance those allowing multiple simultaneous insertions and deletions.